zebity/onvif-relay/README.md

 This project uses Apaxche Maven to generate client/server stubs using:
 - Java (Open SDK 11)
+- Java EE JAVAX-WS/JAX-WS to parse WSDL and generate Java code or
 - Jakarta EE/JAX-WS to parse WSDL and generate Java code
 - Apache Maven build system
 - Developed and tested on Ubuntu 22.04